Skip to content

 often include work with professional artists.
 Students might intern at design firms using SG001.
 This

 education is creating a new group of skilled SG001 artists.
-It ensures the technique will continue to grow.
+It ensures the technique will continue to grow

-minimalist art education.
+the future of minimalist art education.

 The Future of Minimalist Art: SG001's Evolving Place in the Market